vyastreb/FDTransportCode/README.md

 **CPU/RAM Performance**

 Performance of the code on a truncated rough surface is shown below.
 The peak memory consumption and the CPU time required to perform connectivity analysis, constructing the matrix and solving the linear system are provided.
-The real number of DOFs is reported which corresponds to approximately 84% of the square grid $N\times N$ for $N\in\{500, 1\,000, 2\,000, 4\,000, 6\,000, 8\,000, 16\,000\}$.
+The real number of DOFs is reported which corresponds to approximately 84% of the square grid $N\times N$ for $N\in\{500, 1\,000, 2\,000, 4\,000, 6\,000, 8\,000, 16\,000\}$ (relative tolerance for iterative solvers was set to 1e-8).

 ![CPU and RAM performance of the solver](./docs/img/CPU_RAM_real_dof_performance.png)

 ## Illustration